When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-At the first glance, the defense task in our scenario seems quite challenging in that we must have a rule to differentiate the LEB-based malicious nodes from innocuous nodes.
-Many traditional methods have been proposed to counter the uncertainties of the sensing results from each node.
-The metrics of ``weight'', ``trust value'', or ``reputation'' are widely used to balance the individual decision of each node and the fusion center decision \cite{varshney1986optimal,zhang2015byzantine, li2010catch, chen2008robust, kaligineedi2010malicious, rawat2011collaborative, fatemieh2011using, wang2014secure, yan2012vulnerability}.
-All of these metrics are directly or indirectly based on the statistical consistencies of individual decisions with global decisions.
-Nevertheless, \emph{high consistency does not guarantee high worthiness of trust}.
-As we have detailed in the LEB attack strategy, malicious nodes can purposely maintain a high consistency with the fusion center to avoid being detected.
+Although many traditional methods have been proposed to counter uncertainties of sensing results from each node (e.g., metrics of ``weight'', ``trust value'', and ``reputation'' are widely used to balance the individual decision of each node and the fusion center decision \cite{varshney1986optimal,zhang2015byzantine, li2010catch, chen2008robust, kaligineedi2010malicious, rawat2011collaborative, fatemieh2011using, wang2014secure, yan2012vulnerability}), most of these metrics are directly or indirectly based on the statistical consistencies of individual decisions with global decisions.
+Nevertheless, high consistencies do not guarantee high worthiness of trust.
+As we have detailed in the LEB attack strategy, malicious nodes can be controlled to purposely maintaining a high consistency with the fusion center to avoid being detected.

-As a result, we focus on finding the reason why a limited number of malicious nodes can succeed the attack after learning the fusion center's model.
-Our key observation is that the malicious nodes can take advantage of the model mismatch phenomenon to build up their dominant role in the decision inference process, i.e., the malicious nodes can accumulate their influence on the fusion center, thus the influence of normal nodes are comparatively decreased.
-From the defense perspective, although we may not know who are attackers in the network exactly, we can practically enforce to limit the influence of any subset of nodes on the fusion center's global decision.
+To our best knowledge, robust and generic strategies to combat these challenges in cooperative spectrum sensing are largely missing.
+We focus on finding the reason why a limited number of malicious nodes can succeed after learning the fusion center's model.
+Our key observation is that malicious nodes can take advantage of the model mismatch phenomenon to build up their dominant roles in the decision inference process, i.e., malicious nodes can accumulate their influence on the fusion center, thus the influence of normal nodes are comparatively decreased.
+From the defense perspective, although we may not know identities of attackers in the network, we can limit the influence of any subset of nodes on the fusion center's global decision.

+Our objective is to design a robust and generic countermeasure named influence-limiting defense specifically for the spectrum sensing domain.
+The method aims to bridge the gap between traditional defense methods and new challenges posed by LEB attacks by introducing the decision-flipping influence.